katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Distribution Facts
 ------------------

-The information returned for the ``ansible_distribution_*`` group of facts may have changed slightly.
-Ansible 2.8 uses a new backend library for information about distributions: `nir0s/distro <https://github.com/nir0s/distro>`_.
+The information returned for the ``assible_distribution_*`` group of facts may have changed slightly.
+Assible 2.8 uses a new backend library for information about distributions: `nir0s/distro <https://github.com/nir0s/distro>`_.
 This library runs on Python-3.8 and fixes many bugs, including correcting release and version names.

-The two facts used in playbooks most often, ``ansible_distribution`` and ``ansible_distribution_major_version``, should not change.
+The two facts used in playbooks most often, ``assible_distribution`` and ``assible_distribution_major_version``, should not change.
 If you discover a change in these facts, please file a bug so we can address the difference.
-However, other facts like ``ansible_distribution_release`` and ``ansible_distribution_version`` may change as erroneous information gets corrected.
+However, other facts like ``assible_distribution_release`` and ``assible_distribution_version`` may change as erroneous information gets corrected.

 Imports as handlers
 -------------------